Unidata/netcdf-fortran/docs/netcdf-f77.md

 for detecting the end of variable-length C character strings.
-If you need a fill value for a byte variable, it is recommended that you explicitly define an appropriate \_FillValue attribute, as generic utilities such as ncdump will not assume a default fill value for byte variables.
+If you need a fill value for a byte variable, it is recommended that you explicitly define an appropriate \_FillValue attribute, as generic utilitiesch as ncdump will not ame a default fill value for byte variables.

-Type conversion for fill values is identical to type conversion for other values: attempting to convert a value from one type to another type that can’t represent the value results in a range error.
-Such errors may occur on writing or reading values from a larger type (such as double) to a smaller type (such as float), if the fill value for the larger type cannot be represented in the smaller type.
+Type conversion for fill values is identical to type conversion for other values: attempting to convert a value from one type to another type that can’t represent the value rlts in a range error.
+Such errors may occur on writing or reading values from a larger type ch as double) to a smaller type ch as float), if the fill value for the larger type cannot be represented in the smaller type.

-6.31 NF\_RENAME\_VAR {.section}
+6.31 NF\_RENAME\_VAR
 --------------------

 The function NF\_RENAME\_VAR changes the name of a netCDF variable in an